Written by: Admin

-As you probably know, your family and friends were the first to suffer when your addiction reaches its full force.
+As you probably know, your family and friends were the first to suffer when your addiction reached its full force.
 Therefore, despite the difficulties of facing the reality of your actions, it’s important to get a firm understanding of how your addiction affected the people around you.
 This doesn’t mean that the answer is feeling guilty or shameful.
 But it does mean confronting the wrongdoings against those closest to you.
-It’s only be healing the past that you can equip yourself to deal with your present and future in a healthy way.
+It’s only by healing the past that you can equip yourself to deal with your present and future in a healthy way.

-A part mending your relationships is addressing past wrongdoings out loud in the form of an apology.
+A part of mending your relationships is addressing past wrongdoings out loud in the form of an apology.
 Here are some pointers for formulating an honest apology:

 After verbally apologizing, one of the biggest ways to start rebuilding your relationships is establishing trust through your actions.
 And that is going to take some time.
 Your loved ones may not trust you due to the effects of addiction on your life and how it affected them.
 Your responsibility now is to show them that your change is genuine and based on real actions.

 Keep in mind that you need to make tangible reparations for your mistakes wherever applicable.
 If you stole from someone, pay them back.
 If you lied to someone, tell the truth instead.
 Moreover, your actions need to be consistent in order to be meaningful.
 And although rebuilding trust isn’t easy, staying strong and unwavering will help strengthen those bonds again.